-- Slides 24-25: Topographic Barriers.
+- Slides 23-24: Topographic Barriers.
 The orientation and height of topographic barriers (mountains and high plateaus) play a major role in climate development.
 Some block the flow of air and moisture; some divert air and moisture; and some trigger precipitation to create a wet side (windward wet) and a dry side (lee side dry, also called rain shadow).
 Note the location of some of the world's deserts and semi-deserts in relation to topographic features.
-Review orographic precipitation. - Slides 26-28: Elevation.
-Height above sea level affects local climate.
-Temperature lapse rate is 3.5°F/per thousand feet; cools as you ascend and warms as you descend.
-Also, the higher the elevation, the greater the effect that topographic feature will have on an area, intercepting moisture on the windward side and creating a rain shadow on the lee side.
-Elevation creates a unique circumstance called "vertical zonation of climate."
+Review orographic precipitation. - Slides 25-27: Elevation.
+Height above sea level affects local climate. - The average lapse rate is 3.5°F/per 1,000 feet, cooling by that rate as you ascend and warming by that rate as you descend. - The higher the elevation, the greater the effect that topographic feature will have on an area, intercepting moisture on the windward side and creating a rain shadow on the leeward side. - Slides 26-27: Elevation creates a unique circumstance called "vertical zonation of climate."
 This means that conditions of temperature and precipitation change as you travel up the side of a large, high landform.
 This is evident in the sequence of natural vegetation along the side of the landform.
 The greatest number of zones are found in tropical areas where there are "A" climate characteristics at sea level and "E" climate characteristics at the summit.
-In polar areas there is only one climate zone present because the "E" characteristics start at sea level.
-The zones have Spanish-language names because this sequence was first identified and studied in the Andes Mountains. - Slide 29: Air Masses.
-This climate control imparts unique characteristics of temperature and moisture to land masses.
+In polar areas there is only one climate zone present because the "E" characteristics start at sea level. - The elevation zones have Spanish-language names because this sequence was first identified and studied in the Andes Mountains. - Slide 28: Air Masses.
+This climate control imparts unique characteristics of temperature and moisture to the land.
 Air masses are sections of the atmosphere that are influenced by earth-sun and earth-environment influences.
 There are about 15 air masses which are identified by their source areas (continental or maritime or equatorial) and their characteristics (wet or dry; hot or cold).
-Each location is more or less permanent, but they do shift location with the seasons as well as expand and contract in size.
-These become the daily weather-makers associated with the climate. - Slide 30: Summary of climate controls.
-Review the content of the link at the bottom of the slide. - Sides 32-34: Climate changes naturally.
-Global climate change has occurred throughout earth's existence.
-There is evidence in the geologic record of periods of global warming and global cooling (Ice Ages).
-Global warming melts frozen water at the poles and at mountain tops causing sea level to rise.
-Global cooling store water in the form of snow and ice causing sea level to drop and exposing the shallow portions of the ocean floor.
-Review the videos showing potential changes in sea level due to global warming and how mountain glaciers would shrink in extent.
+Each location is more or less permanent, but they do shift location with the seasons, as well as expand and contract in size.
+These become the daily weather-makers associated with the climate. - Slide 29: Summary of Climate Controls.
+Review the content of the link at the bottom of the slide.
+It's a study guide.